arabog/ALX-Study-1/Readme.md

 ```

 ## Loops
-C offers us three ways to perform a loop: for loops, while loops and do while loops.
+C offers us three ways to perform a loop: `for loops`, `while loops` and `do while loops`.
 They all allow you to iterate over arrays, but with a few differences.

 **For loops**
-The first and probably most common way to perform a loop is for loops.
+The first and probably most common way to perform a loop is `for` loops.

 Using the `for` keyword we can define the rules of the loop up front, and then provide the block that is going to be executed repeatedly.